 About me

-I am a second-year PhD student in the theory group in Princeton University, where I am fortunate to be coadvised by Prof. Ran Raz and Prof. Alex Lombardi.
-I have found and am exploring my interests broadly in TCS, including complexity theory, cryptography, and their interplay.
+I am a third-year PhD student in the theory group in Princeton University, where I am fortunate to be coadvised by Prof. Alex Lombardi and Prof. Ran Raz.
+I’m broadly interested in theoretical computer science, with a current focus on cryptography and communication complexity.

 Prior to joining Princeton, I graduated from Yao Class at Tsinghua University.
 During my undergraduate, I was fortunate to be advised by great people.
 I was fortunate to work with Prof. Yilei Chen at Tsinghua who sparked my interest in cryptography.
 During 2022 I had an amazing time at Reichman University and NTT Research working with Prof. Elette Boyle and Prof. Yuval Ishai.